 Incorporate Bree Collaborative recommendations in school-based health center and behavioral health services investments

-Pending funding availability, include in the Community Health Worker Core Curriculum a module that captures best practices in youth friendly behavioral health services.

-Consider development of excellence in youth behavioral health services for clinical practices, which captures key components of Bree guidelines.
+include in the Community Health Worker Core Curriculum a module that captures best practices in youth friendly behavioral health services.
+Ensure adequate training capacity for CHW training.
+Consider developing apprenticeship program similar to WACH for MA’s Consider development of excellence in youth behavioral health services for clinical practices, which captures key components of Bree guidelines.

 The Behavioral Health Early Interventions for Youth workgroup also wishes to address School systems.
 While these stakeholders are not typically within the purview of the Bree Collaborative, the scope of youth behavioral health necessitates their inclusion.